JONSASSE/432-2018/TOPICS.md

 The material we'll present on linear regression includes:

-- review of the fundamentals
+- Review of the Fundamentals
 - Building a Linear Regression Model to Make Accurate Predictions
 - Building a Linear Regression Model to Describe an Association Accurately
 - Building a Linear Regression Model for Risk Adjustment